antmicro/protoplaster/README.md

 With this information, Protoplaster can correctly initialize the test parameters.
 The test class should contain a `name()` method.
 Its return value is used for the `device_name` field in CSV output.

-The description of the external module should be added to the yaml file as for other tests.
+The description of the external module should be added to the YAML file as for other tests.
 By default, external modules are expected in the `/etc/protoplaster` directory.
 If you want to store them in a different path, use the `--custom-tests` argument to set your own path.
 Individual tests run by Protoplaster should be present in the main class in the `test.py` file.